SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-The Shapley value and conditional hypothesis testing appear as two unrelated approaches to local interpretability (i.e., sample specific) of machine learning models.
+The Shapley value and conditional hypothesis testing appear as two unrelated approaches to local (i.e., sample specific) interpretability of machine learning models.
 In this work, we have shown that the two are tightly connected in that the former involves the computation of specific conditional hypothesis tests, and that every summand in the Shapley value can be used to bound the $p$-values of such tests.
-For the first time, this perspective grants the Shapley value with a precise statistical meaning, allowing to control its Type I error.
+For the first time, this perspective grants the Shapley value with a precise statistical meaning.
 We presented numerical experiments on synthetic and real data of increasing complexity to depict our theoretical results in practice.
 We hope that this work will enable the further and precise understanding of the meaning of (very popular) game theoretic quantities in the context of statistical learning.
-Restricting the Shapley value to an \emph{a-priori} subset of null hypotheses may prove successful in devising useful algorithms in certain scenarios, and alternative ways other than the weighted arithmetic mean---which is employed by the Shapley value---may yield powerful procedures to combine SHAPLIT's $p$-values to test for global null hypotheses.
+Restricting the Shapley value to an \emph{a-priori} subset of null hypotheses may prove successful in devising useful algorithms in certain scenarios, and alternative ways other than the weighted arithmetic mean---which is employed by the Shapley value---may yield powerful procedures to combine SHAP-XRT's $p$-values to test for global null hypotheses.